ericsonga/TeacherCSP/_sources/CSPWebData/findPollState.rst

 .. 	qnum::
 	:start: 1
-	:prefix: csp-19-3-
+	:prefix: csp-18-8-

 Finding the Pollution for a State
 ===================================

 We can use **split** to chop up our data by fields, separated by ":".
 But we can also use it *within*  field, to separate by space.
 If we split the city/state by "space", we'd get city and state as two different elements of the list.

-This program uses the same data file that we have been using, but if you want to see **all** of the data click on the *Show* button below.
+This section uses the same data file that we have been using, but if you want to see **all** of the data click on the *Show* button below.
 Once it appears, you can hide it again by clicking on the *Hide* button.

 .. reveal:: pol_Data_7
     :showtitle: Show